 VAN BLERCK Albert D. J. 315.
 Private.
 Enlisted in London.
 Entered France 4/05/1915 and KIA 26/05/1915 aged 33 at the Battle of Festubert.
 Born in Cape Town, South Africa.
 Research by David Drury (see below) identifying his pension papers has subsequently shown that he had enlisted under the Van Blerck name as an alias and his birth name was Edward Bertram Price (born in Paarl, South Africa) with his birth name shown against Jane Price, his wife's name.
 His alias name is commemorated on Le Touret Memorial, France as Van Blerck.
 The Commonwealth War Graves Commission has his name incorrectly as Van Blerk.
 Entitled to 1914/15 Star Medal trio and additional biography and photographs of his 1914/15 Star are shown courtesy of the owner and researcher David Drury, UK.

 VANS AGNEW, Frank.
 1112.
 Private 2KEH.
 Served in Roosevelt's Rough Riders (1st United States Volunteer Cavalry) in the Spanish-American War.
 Frank Vans Agnew left America in 1914 and claiming to be 40 (rather than 46) enlisted in 2nd King Edward’s Horse.
 He arrived in France on 5/05/1915 at Festubert and was given a commission in the 2KEH 1/10/1915.
 After attending the Machine Gun School he was at the Somme before volunteering for the Tank Corps.
 In 1917 he was wounded at Messines, where he won his Military Cross 17/07/1917.
 He demonstrated his tank for King George.
 He fought at 3rd Ypres and was wounded and captured at Cambrai in November 1917.
 Over the next 12 months he was held as a POW at Hannover, Karlsrűhe, Heidelberg and Furstenberg.
 Military Cross, G.V.R., reverse neatly inscribed ‘Captain Frank Vans Agnew, Tank Corps, Messines, 6.7.17’; 1914-15 Star (1112 Pte, K. Edw.
 H.); British War and Victory Medals (Capt.)
 M.C.
 London Gazette 16 August 1917.
 The recommendation states ‘On 7 June 1917, this officer guided his tank with great coolness and judgment up to the Oosttaverne Line and rendered considerable assistance to the infantry.
 When the camouflage carried on the tank was set on fire he got out, under heavy machine-gun and rifle fire, to assist in putting it out.
 He was wounded in doing this, but continued to command his tank and brought it back to its rallying point after the action.’
 Only six Military Crosses were awarded to the Tank Corps for the Battle of Messines, 7/06/1917.
-He died in 1955.
-A stone tablet with his name and iron gates with his family initials and life dates were erected at the entrance of Kirkinner cemetery, Wigtown, Dumfries and Galloway, Scotland where he is buried by his wife in 1965.
+He was born in Madras, India in 1868 and died in 1955.
+A stone tablet with his name and iron gates with his family initials and life dates were erected at the entrance of Kirkinner cemetery, Wigtown, Dumfries and Galloway, Scotland where he was buried alongside his wife in 1965.
 Extensively researched in 'Veteran Volunteer: Memoir of the Trenches, Tanks and Captivity 1914 - 1918' by Frank Vans Agnew MC edited by his great nephew Jamie Vans and Peter Widdowson, Pen & Sword Books, 2014.
 Medals sold at auction by Dix Noonan Webb, UK in April, 2004.